Microsoft-Web/WebCampTrainingKit/HOL/IntroToASPNET5/README.md

 [1]: https://www.visualstudio.com/products/visual-studio-community-vs

-> **Note:** You can take advantage of the [Visual Studio Dev Essentials]( https://www.visualstudio.com/en-us/products/visual-studio-dev-essentials-vs.aspx) subscription
+> **Note:** You can take advantage of the [Visual Studio Dev Essentials]( https://www.visualstudio.com/en-us/products/visual-studio-dev-essentials-vs.aspx) subscription in order to get everything you need to build and deploy your app on any platform.

 <a name="Setup" />
 ### Setup ###